 If the cancer has come back in your eyeball (intraocular) you will most likely have surgery to remove your eye (enucleation).
 You may also have radiotherapy after surgery to kill off any cancer cells left behind.

 Most people with lymphoma of the eye will have chemotherapy.
-This is usually through a drip into your vein (systemic chemotherapy).
+You usually have this through a drip into your vein.

 You may also have chemotherapy injected into the fluid around your spinal cord (intrathecal chemotherapy).
-This might be along with radiotherapy.
-You may have chemotherapy put into your eye (intravitreal chemotherapy).
-This is more likely for lymphoma that has only come back in your eye.
+You might have this with radiotherapy.
+Some people have chemotherapy put into their eye (intravitreal chemotherapy).
+This is more likely for lymphoma that has only come back in the eye.

 For some types of non-Hodgkin lymphoma, you have targeted cancer drugs.
 You might these drugs through a drip into your vein or as tablets.